Learn how to build a capsule wardrobe that's not a carbon copy of someone else's style

 Basics don’t have to be blah!
 When I was learning how to build a capsule wardrobe my biggest concern was that I’d get bored or that my outfits would be too vanilla.
 These are my top 12 items to include in your capsule wardrobe essentials.

-This outfit is a basic v-neck sweater and black ankle pants with flats and simple jewelry, but it’s anything but boring.
+This outfit is a basic cardigan sweater, pattern blouse, and jeans with flats and simple jewelry, but it’s anything but boring.

 A successful capsule wardrobe doesn’t have to avoid color altogether — the secret is to choose a cohesive color palette that’s flattering on you.
 Look for colors that work both with the current season and your own coloring.